 Think About Cloud Storage

-If you want to take your back-up system as step further, then you can think about also storing your images on "the cloud."
+If you want to take your back-up system a step further, you should consider storing your images in the cloud.
 I used to pay for back up with Carbonite but discontinued due to our pitifully slow internet here.
 There are a variety of options now, though, like Dropbox, Sync.com, Google Drive, and more.
 You will need to pay for the storage, but it really is worth it should you tragically lose your computer and drives to a fire, or theft, or flood.